RITHANYT/Java-Task-Manager/README.md

 10.Edit task description, priority, or due date

 ## Technologies
  -- JAVA
  -- File I/O with 'ObjctInputStream' and 'ObjctOutputStram' -- Collctions API (ArrayList, HashMap)
- -- 'Comparable' intrfac for sorting tasks by du dat
+ -- 'Comparable' intrface for sorting tasks by due date -- Export as CSV Format

 ## How to Run
 1. Clone the repo: